Hagedorny/THE-RESUMEATOR/README.md

 An AI-powered resume and cover letter tailoring agent that analyzes job descriptions, suggests targeted changes, and exports clean PDFs.
 You review, approve, edit, or reject every suggestion before anything goes on paper.
 No AI slop.
 No buzzword bingo.
 Just a sharp resume that sounds like you wrote it.

 Built by a career transitioner who got tired of manually rewriting the same resume 50 different ways.
-Works for any profession — tech, sales, HR, operations, whatever you do.
+Works for any profession, whatever you do.

 ---